-Kurnai College Young Parent Program (KYPP) at Moe and Churchill helps teenage parents to re-engage in education.
+Kurnai College Young Parent Program (KYPP) at Morwell helps teenage parents to re-engage in education.
 It offers essential numeracy and literacy programs and relevant short courses to support them into future careers.
 Students can work on an individualised VCAL & VET program with ongoing personal and childcare support.

 Their aim is to build young parents’ self-esteem, self-worth, aspiration and self-belief so they feel more confident in tackling the future and the obstacles they will face.
 See here for how young mums have fared in the program.